You CAN Raise Funds For Haiti

 To find out more about the restaurant and to get in touch with them, click here.

-Categories: Activities, Charities, Events, Fundraising, International Aid
+Filed Under: Activities, Charities, Events, Fundraising, International Aid

 International Community Aid for Gaza Sought

-Written by jangelo on January 13, 2009
+January 13, 2009 By jangelo

 Gulf News reports that the United Arab Emirates (UAE) and the United Nations (UN) have sought the international community’s help in providing assistance to the war-torn Gaza strip.